 The other best preventive measure?
 Finding out ahead of time that your customer can actually pay what they will owe you before you extend them credit.
 A background or credit check should give you notice of any unusual payment behavior and, if you do find something, run another check.
 Don’t miss the warning signs: slow payment from a customer that has typically paid on time should warrant your attention.
 Pay close attention—you should always be aware of who has not paid on time and track whether the trend continues.

 What you can do

-If you’re a small or mid-size business owner, call us today at 651-206-3701 or reach out via our online contact form to schedule your comprehensive LIFT™Foundation Audit.
-Normally, this session is $1,250, but if you mention this article and we still have room on our calendar this month, we will give it to you for free.
+If you’re a small or mid-size business owner, call us today at 651-206-3701 or reach out via our online contact form to schedule a small business consultation session.

 Image Courtesy of David Castillo Dominici| FreeDigitalPhotos.net